 One overarching difference between regular employment and business is the fact that business is a wealth-builder while employment helps you pay bills.
 In finance, we learn about “Risk-Return Tradeoff” which points to maximum returns gained with maximum risk undertaken.
 Employment has almost no risk, and hence low and predictable returns.
 Business, on the other hand, flirts with risk.
 The more risk you take, the better your returns are.

 Risk isn’t free.
 It costs money.
 The demands a business makes on itself take their toll.
 You start off with business setup, registration, buying a domain name, office space, and computer equipment.
 You then need to hire staff, advertise, and spend on software and whatever else your business needs.
 Demands are in the form of time as well as money.
-One of the most obvious is the time you spend thinking of a name for your startup while one that hits you later is checking out reviews for web hosting providers that match the way your site is set up.
+One of the most obvious is the time you spend thinking of a name for your startup while one that hits you later is checking out reviews for web hosting providers that match the way your site is set up, later down the road the demands will turn to getting Workday New Zealand or a similar software.

 All that you spend, including time, effort and money, on your business is your investment, and you ideally want work to earn multiple times this investment.